-In order to gain a better understanding of the Maui Community College, Molokai as well as provide a course for the future, the following list of documents and programs were created in the last year.
+In order to gain a better understanding of the Maui Community College, Molokai as well as provide a course for the future, the following list of documents and programs were created in the past three years.
 Each will play an integral role in developing strategies for growth and expansion of our infrastructure and programs.
-It is our goal that by providing our home campus with extensive research and data outlining the needs and priorities for staff, students and community, that they will support the Molokai Program's vision and proposed actions.
+It is our goal that by providing our home campus with extensive research and data outlining the needs and priorities for staff, students and the community, they will support the Molokai Program's vision and proposed actions.